MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 |2|version details|- **Version trained on**: This parameter displays a date that lets you know when the model was last trained.<br>- **Status**: This parameter lets you know the status of the model.<br>- **Attributes used**: This parameter lets you know the number of attributes (fields) used from the available list to generate the prediction accuracy score for the model.
 You can select the **Retrain with recommended fields** option to retrain the model with standard (out-of-the-box) attributes if the outcome of the trained model is not satisfactory.<br>- **Prediction accuracy**: This parameter displays the percentage of the model's accuracy in predicting the leads that could convert into opportunities.<br>- **Most influential fields**: This parameter displays the top five attributes (fields) that are most affecting the outcome of the prediction accuracy score. |
 |3|Lead score grading| **Grading**: When a model is published, the leads that are in your organization's pipeline are graded according to the range defined in this section.
 Each lead in the pipeline is graded as A, B, C, or D according to the lead score that a lead has and this score is influenced by the attributes that we selected while creating the model.
 Leads that are graded as A are more likely to be converted into opportunities than leads that are graded D. You can configure the range for the grading according to your organizational requirements.
 When you change lead score range for a grade, the preceding grade's maximum range value changes automatically depending on the changed minimum grade value.
 For example, when you change the minimum range value score for **Grade A** to 51, the maximum lead score range for **Grade B** changes to 50. |

-## Generate system default model
+## Generate system-default model

 This model is generated based on the standard attributes (fields) that are chosen by the application.

 1. Verify that advanced Sales Insights features are enabled.
-To learn more, see [Enable and configure advanced Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-advanced-sales-insights-features)
+To learn more, see [Enable and configure advanced Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-advanced-sales-insights-features).

 2. Go to **Change area** and select **Sales Insights settings**.